from

 Additionally, the HomeWorks QS system was programmed by SMC to signal the glass of select windows to turn from clear to opaque at the touch of a button.

-Elegantly engraved buttons on easily accessible Lutron seeTouch® keypads—more than 95 total—provide the homeowner and his family with a simple, intuitive way to take charge of the home’s keypadswide assortment of light fixtures.
+Elegantly engraved buttons on easily accessible Lutron seeTouch® keypads—more than 95 total—provide the homeowner and his family with a simple, intuitive way to take charge of the home’s wide assortment of light fixtures.
 More than 240 circuits of lights, including colored LED fixtures, can be set perfectly in seconds for any occasion, and dimmed and brightened to the precise, eye-pleasing level—all while the windows, blinds, curtain, shutters, and awnings adjust positions, adding a view of the outdoors, fresh air, or natural light to the indoor environment.
 “This extreme level of window automation preserves the view of the lush backyard, helps conserve energy, and sets the mood for a variety of activities that take place in this family-oriented home,” says SMC director Robin Courtenay.
 “The owners went above and beyond the level at which most homeowners choose to automate, optimizing the capabilities of the HomeWorks QS system to the full extent.”

 With so many items in this home under the aegis of the Lutron HomeWorks QS system, the family would need an equally robust user interface This would require that each room be fitted with a keypad that was able to accommodate numerous buttons.
 A standard Lutron seeTouch® keypad can hold 10 buttons, so SMC ganged two keypads together for double the control options.
 The faceplate on each of the home’s 90+ keypads were flushed mounted into the wall for a seamless appearance.
 To simplify the control process further, each button was custom-engraved and fitted with an LED that changes color to indicate the status of the window treatments and lights.